OIDC Basics

 • action indicates what the authorization server should do next.
 The value in this response is LOCATION, which means the authorization server should make a redirection response back to the user agent.

-The authorization server is expected to make the following response (folded for readability) to the user agent (message #10).
+The authorization server is expected to make the following response (new line for readability) to the user agent (step #12).

 HTTP/1.1 302 Found